jeremyosborne/confetti-pigs-in-space/README.md

 * Run game in modern browser
     * go to: http://localhost:4242

-* The `bower.json` file can be ignored as a copy of third party libs are kept in the source repo.
+* The `bower.json` can be ignored unless you wish to update the third party libraries used.